 The first tip is based on an actual case where a young child visiting a house crawled through a doggie door and ended up in the pool.
+The pool was surrounded by a fence, but the doggie door provided access inside that fence.
 If you have that potential situation lock the doggie door, block it or both.
 If young children are living in your household, a more permanent solution needs to be found.

 Here are some additional safety tips from the National Drowning Prevention Alliance.

 1. Never leave a child unattended near water in a pool, tub, bucket or ocean.
 There is no substitute for adult supervision.

 2. Designate a “Water Watcher” to maintain constant watch over children in the pool during gatherings.

 3. The home should be isolated from the pool with a fence at least 60” tall, with a self-closing, self-latching gate.
 The gate should open away from the pool, and should never be propped open.

 4. Doors and windows should be alarmed to alert adults when opened.
 Doors should be self-closing and self-latching.

 5. Power-operated pool safety covers are the most convenient and efficient.
 Solar/floating pool covers are not safety devices.

 6. Keep a phone at poolside so that you never have to leave the pool to answer the phone, and can call for help if needed.

 8. Keep a life-saving ring, shepherd’s hook and CPR instructions mounted at poolside.